 Groundbreaking ... a gripping, unsensational take on a type of crime that is happening more frequently than many of us realise — Sunday Times

-A new Mark Billingham is always a treat and The Killing Habit hurls the reader straight into the action - the real mystery of the M25 cat killer.
-If you can judge a man's heart by his treatment of animals, then Tom Thorne has someone very dangerous on his hands.
+A new Mark Billingham is always a treat and The Killing Habit hurls the reader straight into the action.
 Thoroughly enjoyable for being so very real. — Susie Steiner, author of Missing, Presumed and Persons Unknown

 [A] sensitive topic delicately handled, with a perfectly executed and thoroughly unnerving twist at the end — The Guardian